top of page

 Experiencing racism at work

-One of my regrets isn’t having many opportunities to work alongside other BAME professionals, or clients for that matter, even when I worked and lived in London - a magnificent cultural melting pot.
+One of my regrets isn’t having many opportunities to work alongside other professionals and clients of the global majority.
+This was also the case when I worked and lived in London - a magnificent cultural melting pot.

 But why did I do this'?